By Justin Cutler.

 After being drafted by the Dallas Mavericks, Satnam Singh became the first Indian-born player to be drafted in the NBA.
 He is currently playing for the Texas Legends, the Developmental League affiliate of the Mavericks.
 Singh’s success is already a given.
 Even if he never officially suits up for an NBA team, he has already opened the door for basketball in India.

-Netflix released a documentary, titled “One In A Billion” that chronicles Singh’s miraculous journey.
+Netflix released a documentary, titled “One In A Billion” that chronicles Singh’s miraculous journey and what this all means for his family.
 Satnam has been conquering impossible scenarios for his whole life.
 For a boy from a rural Indian village with an entire nation on his back, any success should be celebrated.
 At the end of the day, Singh became exactly what his father wanted him to be: himself.